Practical Experience and Emerging Specialties

 - Trauma: Clinical Bases of Treatment and Recovery

-Arcadia’s Mental Health Counseling, Applied Behavior Analysis, Child/Family Therapy and Trauma concentrations are designed for students seeking national certification and/or state licensure as master’s-level mental health practitioners.
+Arcadia’s Mental Health Counseling, Applied Behavior Analysis, Child/Family Therapy, Community Public Health, and Trauma concentrations are designed for students seeking national certification and/or state licensure as master’s-level mental health practitioners.
 These concentrations are designed to enable a graduate to apply for licensure in Pennsylvania (or other states with equivalent requirements) once that individual has passed the National Counselor’s Exam (NCE) and has accumulated 3,600 hours of supervised work experience.
 The program is accredited by the Masters in Psychology Accreditation Council (MPAC) and offers students the opportunity to take the NCE on campus before graduation.

 Arcadia’s School Counseling master’s program is designed for students seeking state certification as elementary and/or secondary school counselors.
 The program enables a graduate to apply for certification once that individual has passed the necessary Praxis exams.